Glasgow Tower

 Glasgow Tower (formerly known as the Millennium Tower) is a 127 metres (417 ft) free-standing landmark observation tower located on the south bank of the River Clyde in Glasgow, Scotland, and is part of the Glasgow Science Centre complex.
 It holds a Guinness World Record for being the tallest fully rotating freestanding structure in the world, in which the whole structure is capable of rotating 360 degrees.

-After being closed in 2008 for refurbishments, the tower re-opened to the general public in July 2014, but as of December 2022, it is currently closed for more refurbishment work.

-The Glasgow Tower is the tallest building in both Glasgow and Scotland, and has held these records since its completion in 2001.
+The Glasgow Tower is currently the tallest building in Glasgow and Scotland, and has held these records since its completion in 2001.
+It was designed by architect Richard Horden in 1992 and was initially proposed as a landmark for the city, with a proposal to build the tower in city's St Enoch Square.
+It was later decided that, due to its "unique design", it would be constructed to accompany the Glasgow Science Centre complex instead.

-Background and world records
+Background

+Site

+The structure occupies the same site where an earlier observation tower was built for the Glasgow Garden Festival in 1988 – that structure, known as the Clydesdale Bank Tower featured a rotating gondola that ascended up a central spine.
+The structure was however not intended to be permanent and was dismantled at the end of 1988 and re-erected in Rhyl, Wales where it was renamed the Rhyl Sky Tower and remained in operation until 2010 before being decommissioned.
+As the Clydesdale Bank Tower had been of the most popular attractions of the Garden Festival, the will remained to erect a replacement tower on the same spot as part of the ongoing regeneration of Princes Dock.

+Accolades

 At 127 m, the Glasgow Tower is currently the tallest tower in Scotland, and since late 2015, following the demolition of both the Red Road Flats and the Bluevale and Whitevale Towers, the structure is now the tallest building in all of Glasgow.
 It holds a Guinness World Record for being the tallest tower in the world in which the whole structure is capable of rotating 360 degrees.

 The whole structure originally rested upon a Nigerian-made 65 cm thrust bearing, but this was replaced with a phosphor-manganese-bronze alloy solid ball and cup bearing prior to a re-opening in 2014.
 This bearing rests at the bottom of a 15 m caisson.
 The tower itself is not directly connected to these foundations, instead being supported by a ring of 24 rubber-sprung roller bearings at Podium level.
 This is to allow the building to rotate to face into the wind.

 The tower has two lifts, each with a 12-person capacity, but for reasons of passenger comfort, this is limited to 6 guests plus a single member of staff.
 The lifts, manufactured by Alimak Hek, ascend the tower in two and a half minutes using a rack and pinion system, providing views to the rear of the tower through all-around glass windows.
 There is also an emergency staircase, comprising 523 stairs from the Cabin level to the Podium.